-With physical viewings a little more difficult at the moment, it's becoming increasingly important to offer potential buyers and renters the option to view a home virtually, and to reassure your vendors that you're promoting their properties, solving for the current situation.
+With physical viewings a little more difficult lately, it's becoming increasingly important to offer potential buyers and renters the option to view a home virtually, and to reassure your vendors that you're promoting their properties, solving the current situation.

 You can host a pre-recorded virtual tour on any of your Zoopla listings.
-And this article will give you some tips to make sure yours stands out.
+This article will give you some tips to make sure yours stands out.

 This article includes: